nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 The code generator receives an intermediate representation of the source program and translates it into the target language.
 If the target language is machine code, it involves selecting registers or memory locations for each variable used by the program.
 The intermediate instructions are then converted into sequences of machine instructions that accomplish the same tasks.
 An essential part of code generation is the careful assignment of registers to store variables.

----

-NOTES:

-EVM is alike Java VM, and their compilation processes are similar too.
-[2.1, p.2-3, Example 1.1].

-Chapter 6 describes principal intermediate representations used in compilers.

-There is a great variation in the amount of code optimization different compilers perform.
-In those that do the most, the so-called optimizing compilers, "a significant amount of time is spent on this phase.
-There are simple optimizations that signifficantly improve the running time of the target programwithout slowing down compilation too much.
-The chapters from 8 on discuss machine-independent and machine-dependent optimizations in detail.
-[2.1, p.10]

-Data-flow analysis engines that facilitate the gathering of information about how values are transmitted from one part of a program to eachother part.
-Data-flow analysis is a key part of code optimization.
-[2.1, p.12]

-The science of code optimization [2.1, p.15, 1.4.2]

-A high-level programming language defines a programming abstraction: the programmer expresses an algorithm using the language, and the compiler must translate that program to the target language.
-Generally, higher-level programming languages are easier to program in, but are less efficient, that is, the target programs run more slowly.
-Programmers using a low-level language have more control over a computation and can, in principle, produce more efficient code.
-[2.1, p.17]

-A body of compiler optimizations, known as data-ow optimizations, has been developed to analyze the ow of data through the program and removes redundancies across these constructs.
-They are effective in generating code that resembles code written by a skilled programmer at a lower level.
-[2.1, p.18]
-Read about data flow optimization?

-TODO:
-Should we describe the connection with the EVM here or move the entire "EVM" section to the "Compilation and bytecode" chapter?

 ## Chapter 3.
 Blockchain programming languages comparison

 Blockchain development involves selecting the right programming language to build efficient, secure, and scalable decentralized applications (DApps) and smart contracts.
 Given the unique demands of blockchain environments, different languages offer varying levels of performance, security, and resource efficiency, especially regarding gas consumption.
 This chapter will compare the most widely used programming languages in blockchain development, focusing on their features and gas efficacy.